JoshyOWashy/Veterinary-Calculator-App/README.md

 # Veterinary-Calculator-App

 The Vet RX Calculator is a mobile application available soon on iOS and Android built with Dart/Flutter that allows users to quickly calculate the recommended dosage of a drug for a specific animal based on certain parameters.
-This provides quick and efficient calculations for veterinarians, students, and other animal health professionals as calculating dosages of a drug would require looking through various handbooks for the equations and calculate them by hand.
+This provides quick and efficient calculations for veterinarians, students, and other animal health professionals as calculating dosages of a drug without this app would require looking through various handbooks for the equations and calculate them by hand.

 [GitHub Repository](https://github.com/JoshyOWashy/Veterinary-Calculator-App)